EN

 7. Dhyāna

-Dhyana / Sanskrit: ध्यान literally means "contemplation, reflection" and "profound, abstract meditation" Dhyana is the step we achieve once we have true concentration, Meditation starts at this point.
+Dhyana / Sanskrit: ध्यान literally means "contemplation, reflection" and "profound, abstract meditation" Dhyana is the step we achieve once we have true concentration.
+Meditation starts at this point.

 8. Samādhi

-Samadhi / Sanskrit: समाधि means, to join together, union, harmonious whole".
-Samadhi is the final stage of the 8 limbs of Yoga, this is the culmination of meditation, the mind has no fluctuation and the Yogi has total oneness with the act of meditation.
-We would consider this stage as the first stage of enlightenment and surely from here deeper levels of awareness will manifest as this is the beginning of real Yoga and unification of body, mind and spirit.
-Yoga = Union the eight limb of Patajalis Yoga sutras which is Samadhi.
+Samadhi / Sanskrit: 'समाधि' means 'to join together', 'union', and 'harmonious whole'.
+"Samadhi is the final stage of the 8 limbs of yoga; this is the culmination of meditation.
+The mind has no fluctuation, and the yogi has total oneness with the act of meditation.
+We would consider this stage the first stage of enlightenment, and surely from here deeper levels of awareness will manifest, as this is the beginning of real yoga and unification of body, mind and spirit.
+Yoga equals 'union', the eighth limb of Patañjali's Yoga Sutras, which is 'Samadhi'.

 Yoga Intermediates

-Copyright © 2007-2024 Body and Mind Healing - All Rights Reserved.
+Copyright © 2007-2026 Body and Mind Healing - All Rights Reserved.

 Body & Mind Healing Chiang Mai - Health & Healing